meriemerrahmouni06-debug/.m/README.md

 ------------------------------------------------------------------
 ## 🧠 What I Learned
 During this project I learned:
--> Frontend Development
+- Frontend Development
--> Structuring a real website using semantic HTML
+- Structuring a real website using semantic HTML
--> Organizing CSS files and using reusable classes
+- Organizing CSS files and using reusable classes
--> Creating responsive layouts with media queries
+- Creating responsive layouts with media queries
--> Fixing navbar overlapping problems
+-  Fixing navbar overlapping problems
--> Positioning elements correctly
+-  Positioning elements correctly
--> Problem Solving
+-  Problem Solving
--> Debugging layout issues
+-  Debugging layout issues
--> Understanding how browsers render elements
+-  Understanding how browsers render elements
--> Improving UI clarity and spacing
+-  Improving UI clarity and spacing
--> Git & GitHub
+-  Git & GitHub
--> Dark / Light mode toggle
+-  Dark / Light mode toggle
--> Creating repositories
+-  Creating repositories
--> Commits and updates
+-  ommits and updates
--> Hosting a website using GitHub Pages
+-  Hosting a website using GitHub Pages
 ---------------------------------------------------------------------
 ## 🚀 Future Improvements
 This project can be improved by adding: